Bidet: Prevalence

-In northern Europe, bidets are rare, although in Finland, bidet showers are common.
-Bidet showers are most commonly found in South-East Asia, South Asia, and the Middle East.
+In Northern Europe, bidets are rare, although in Finland, bidet showers are common.
+Bidet showers are most commonly found in Southeast Asia, South Asia, and the Middle East.

 In 1980, the first "paperless toilet" was launched in Japan by manufacturer Toto, a combination of toilet and bidet which also dries the user after washing.
 These combination toilet-bidets (washlet) with seat warmers, or attachable bidets are particularly popular in Japan and South Korea, and are found in approximately 76% of Japanese households as of 2015.
 They are commonly found in hotels and some public facilities.
 These bidet-toilets, along with toilet seat and bidet units (to convert an existing toilet) are sold in many countries, including the United States.

 Bidet seat conversions are much easier and lower cost to install than traditional bidets, and have disrupted the market for the older fixtures.

 After a slow start in the 1990s, electronic bidets are starting to become more available in the United States.
 American distributors were directly influenced by their Japanese predecessors, as the founders of Brondell (established in 2003) have indicated.
 The popularity of add-on bidet units is steadily increasing in the United States, Canada and the United Kingdom, in part because of their ability to treat hemorrhoids or urogenital infections.
 In addition, shortages of toilet paper due to the coronavirus pandemic have led to an increased interest in bidets.

 Etymology

-Bidet is a French word for "pony", and in Old French, bider meant "to trot".
+Bidet is a French word for 'pony', and in Old French, bider meant 'to trot'.
 This etymology comes from the notion that one "rides" or straddles a bidet much like a pony is ridden.
-The word "bidet" was used in 15th century France to refer to the pet ponies that French royalty kept.
+The word bidet was used in 15th-century France to refer to the pet ponies that French royalty kept.